polleverywhere/sordid-dragon/README.md

 Known issues
 ============

+* The "ghost" doesn't appear while dragging in IE8/IE9.
 * Edge case in Microsoft Surface: If draggable items do not have a CSS width set, the drag ghost image will be taken from the top of the web page.
 The workaround is to explicitly set the width of the draggable items.